themarkappleby/astral-veil/readme.md

 # Astral Veil

-A minimalistic game about survival.
+A minimalistic mobile-first space colony management game.
+Inspired by RimWorld and A Dark Room.

 ## TODOs